Continuum modelling of shear start-up in soft glassy materials: Theoretical framework for systems with permanent shear-banding

 \subsection{Overshoot scaling}

 In this section, we examine how the scaling of the stress maximum $\Sm(\Gp)$ during the overshoot may be affected by the presence of stochastic noise and of stable shear bands.
 First, because of the noise, the initial condition of the space-averaged fluidity cannot be arbitrarily small.
 Rather, the initial fluidity is controlled by the noise, i.e., at $\tit=0$, we have $\langle f \rangle = f_0(\epsilon_0)$.
-As already mentioned in Sect.~\ref{sec:coupled_eq_BC}, this defines a characteristic shear rate $\Gp_0 \equiv f_0(\epsilon_0)$ below which there cannot be any overshoot.
+As already mentioned in Section~\ref{sec:coupled_eq_BC}, this defines a characteristic shear rate $\Gp_0 \equiv f_0(\epsilon_0)$ below which there cannot be any overshoot.
 Second, above the critical shear rate $\Gp_c$, i.e., when shear bands are only transient like in the absence of noise, we expect that the theoretical arguments developed in Sect.~\ref{Theory_Homogeneous} remain valid.
-Therefore, the only case relevant to the present discussion corresponds to $\Gp_0 \ll \Gp \le \Gp_c$.
+It is therefore interesting and worthwhile to investigate the effects of the overshoot dynamics in presence of permanent shear bands, i.e., for $\Gp_0 \ll \Gp \le \Gp_c$.

-To proceed, let us assume that $\Gp_0 \ll \Gp \le \Gp_c$ and that the system shows a stress overshoot of amplitude $\Sm$ at $\tit=\tit_M$.
+To proceed, let us assume that $\Gp_0 \ll \Gp \le \Gp_c$ and that the system shows a stress overshoot of amplitude $\Sm$ at $\tit=\titm$.
 Since for $\Gp \le \Gp_c$, the equilibrium value of $\Sigma$ is $\Sigma_c$~\cite{Benzi:2016}, it follows that $\Sm > \Sigma_c$.
-The latter inequality also implies that the size of the permanent shear band $\ell_b^s (\Gp)$ must be larger than that of the shear band $\ell_b$ at $\tit=\tilde{t}_M$.
-Over the interval $[\tilde{t}_1,{\tilde t}_M]$, the shear band that nucleates at the wall is driven by the forcing acting at the boundary, and one expects that the growing rate of $\ell_b$ is close to the ``deterministic" behaviour previously discussed in Eqs.~\eqref{15} and \eqref{18}.
+The latter inequality also implies that the size of the permanent shear band $\ell_b^s (\Gp)$ must be larger than that of the shear band $\ell_b$ at $\tit=\titm$.
+Over the interval $[\tilde{t}_1,{\titm}]$, the shear band that nucleates at the wall is driven by the forcing acting at the boundary, and one expects that the growing rate of $\ell_b$ is close to the ``deterministic" behaviour previously discussed in Eqs.~\eqref{15} and \eqref{18}.
 Once the stress reaches its maximum value $\Sm$, the system tends to balance $\Gp$ with $\langle f \rangle \Sigma $ as in Eq.~\eqref{13}.
 After the overshoot, the velocity of the propagating front remains controlled by Eq.~\eqref{17} as long as $\Sigma(\tit) \gg \Sigma_c$.
 However, it must slow down when $\Sigma(\tit)$ becomes comparable to $\Sigma_c$ and the shear band approaches its equilibrium value $\ell_b^s(\Gp)$.
 As discussed below in Sect.~\ref{sec:noise_steady_state}, during this late stage, the detailed dynamics depend on the model parameters $ \xi, \epsilon_0$, and $\Gp$.